blockspacer/flex_docs/blog/_docs/bug_report.md

 Please supply as much relevant information as possible, including:

-flextool version
+- Used version
-Original source code.
+- Original source code.
-Used plugins
+- Used plugins
-Environment information — including compiler versions Error symptoms.
+- Environment information including compiler versions
+- Error symptoms.
-Proposed solutions, ideally with a pull request.
+- Proposed solutions, ideally with a pull request.

 ## How to debug in case of crash or bugs